-In the event where Newman Catholic Trust or one of its school commissions an alternative provision, the local Alternative Learning Provision process will apply and guidance followed to ensure clear agreement of roles and responsibilities to maintain safeguarding arrangements for learners who are not taught on site.
+In the event where Newman Catholic Trust commissions an alternative provision, the local Alternative Learning Provision process will apply and guidance followed to ensure clear agreement of roles and responsibilities to maintain safeguarding arrangements for learners who are not taught on site.

-Newman Catholic Trust and the appropriate, relevant local school will continue to be responsible for the safeguarding of that learner and will make necessary checks on the provider to meet the needs of the learner.
+Newman Catholic Trust will continue to be responsible for the safeguarding of that learner and will make necessary checks on the provider to meet the needs of the learner.
 Written confirmation from the alternative provider will be obtained of the checks on staff that we would otherwise perform for our own staff.